leandrocp/mdex/STREAMING_API.md

 This supports parser-configuration plugins and chunk-local AST transforms.
 It does not provide full-response plugin semantics.
-Root assets may be repeated, sequence IDs restart per keyed chunk, and a step cannot inspect stable chunks that were already emitted.
+Root assets may be repeated, sequence IDs restart per keyed chunk, and a step cannot inspect other chunks that were already emitted.

 Plugin attachment happens before the source Enumerable is read.
 A plugin that